 15. He Never Died (2015)

 ‘He Never Died’ approaches its subject matter with brilliant ingenuity.
 It is dark in nature and leaves you feeling satisfied when it is over, the kind of satisfaction derived from a piece of good cinema.
 The story is very refreshing – a take on the first murderer in human history.
-It has more than enough blood splattering and bone crushing to keep the avid horror fan entertained, but it also has a depth and a gauged inclusion of genuine humour that may draw horror skeptics to its cause.
+It has more than enough blood splattering and bone-crushing to keep the avid horror fan entertained, but it also has a depth and a gauged inclusion of genuine humor that may draw horror skeptics to its cause.
 If you’re looking for something a bit different in your horror it’s definitely worth checking out.

 Read More: Best Stoner Movies on Netflix

 One of Netflix’s latest entrants, ‘Apostle’ went on to garner critical acclaim for its gory sequences, outstanding performances, scenic visuals and some really scary moments that would make one fall of their chairs.
 ‘Apostle’ is set in the year 1905, when Thomas Richardson, a former missionary turned drifter, is traveling towards a Welsh isolated island to rescue his sister Jennifer from the clutches of a cult who have been demanding a ransom against her release.
 As Thomas reaches the island and discovers the strange lies peddled by the cult to all of its followers, he sets himself on a cleansing spree to expose them.
 The movie opened to positive reviews on a Netflix-only release and remains to be one of the best scary movies on Netflix of late.